If you are registered in the 2022/23 school year please click to access the portal.

 Online application forms are available on this page each September.
 Once a school has applied and been accepted onto the Autism Friendly Schools Project, they will complete the following steps:

-- Release two staff members (preferably one mainstream class teacher and one special education/learning support teacher) to
+- Release two staff members (preferably one mainstream class teacher and one special education/learning support teacher) to attend 3 workshops over the course of the academic year (two online and one in-person).

 - Promote the AsIAm Autism Friendly Schools CPD course and make this available to all staff / colleagues.